wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 I am Wonseok Choi (최원석, 崔元碩), an assistant professor in the EECS department at DGIST, Korea.

-If you are interested in working with me as a PhD student/postdoc, please contact me via my email.
+If you're interested in working with me as a PhD student or postdoc, please drop me an email.

 I am working on multiple research topics, focusing on two main areas:
 1. security analysis/proof of algorithms and protocols and